tajo48/bevy_psx/README.md

         Transform::from_xyz(4.0, 2.5, 4.0).looking_at(Vec3::ZERO, Vec3::Y),
         PsxCamera,  // This component enables PSX rendering!
     ));

-    // Your 3D objects will automatically get PSX vertex snapping and palette quantization }
+    // Your 3D objects will automatically get PSX vertex snapping
+    // Palette quantization is available but disabled by default }
 ```

 That's it!
-Your camera will now render at PSX resolution with automatic vertex snapping and palette quantization applied to all 3D models.
+Your camera will now render at PSX resolution with automatic vertex snapping applied to all 3D models.
+Palette quantization is available but disabled by default.

 ## Configuration